 Epithelial Corneal Dystrophy

-Epithelial Corneal Dystrophy is when the outermost layer of the cornea starts to deteriorate.
+Epithelial Corneal Dystrophy is when the cornea’s outermost layer starts to deteriorate.

 Stromal Dystrophy

 Stromal dystrophy is when the cornea gets cloudy and corneal opacities form.
 This is easy to see in your dog’s eye right away.
-Sometimes this is sometimes referred to as cornea stroma.
+Sometimes, this is referred to as cornea stroma.

 Corneal Endothelial Dystrophy

-And corneal endothelial dystrophy which occurs when the endothelium stops regulating the cornea’s fluid accurately and thus, swelling occurs within the cornea itself impairing vision.
+Corneal endothelial dystrophy occurs when the endothelium stops accurately regulating the cornea’s fluid.
+Thus, swelling occurs within the cornea itself, impairing vision.
 A condition that is also commonly referred to as Fuchs’ corneal dystrophy or Fuchs’ endothelial dystrophy.

 Just like all diseases and disorders that are genetic, corneal dystrophy is more common in some dogs than others.
-Those dog breeds that are at particularly high risk include:
+Those dog breeds that are at exceptionally high risk include:

-It’s important to note that this is not a “complete” list of all the dog breeds that could be affected by corneal dystrophies which is why you’ll always want to do your own research about a particular dog breed before adopting your next pet.
+It’s important to note that this is not a “complete” list of all the dog breeds that could be affected by corneal dystrophies, so you’ll always want to research a particular dog breed before adopting your next pet.

 Symptoms of Corneal Dystrophies

-- Lipid keratopathy may also be the cause of corneal lipidosis.
-This basically means that your dog probably has high blood cholesterol and thus has this.
-High cholesterol isn’t necessarily due to a high fat diet (though it could be!).
-It could be caused by Cushing’s disease, hypothyroidism or a variety of other causes.
+• Lipid keratopathy may also be the cause of corneal lipidosis.
+This means that your dog probably has high blood cholesterol and thus has this.
+High cholesterol isn’t necessarily due to a high-fat diet (though it could be!).
+It could be caused by Cushing’s disease, hypothyroidism, or other causes.
 The best thing to do is speak to your vet.
-The diagnosis period may take time since there are a lot of causes; be patient.
+The diagnosis period may take time for many reasons; be patient.

 Diagnosis